Correcting the fiber-aperture bias affecting galaxy stellar populations in the Sloan Digital Sky Survey. Aperture corrections to absorption indices based on CALIFA integral field observations: Introduction

-Despite the uncertainties in the SPS models that propagate into the estimated properties \citep[see, e.g.][]{conroy+09} and, combined with different inference methods, can yield systematic differences of some 0.1 dex between different works, the general trends of the so-called ``stellar-population scaling relations'' are well established in the $z\sim 0$ Universe.
+Despite the uncertainties in the SPS models that propagate into the estimated properties \citep[see, e.g.,][]{conroy+09} and, combined with different inference methods, that can yield systematic differences of approximately 0.1 dex between different works, the general trends of the so-called stellar-population scaling relations are well established in the $z\sim 0$ Universe.
 The most massive galaxies exhibit the highest mean stellar ages and metallicities, and vice versa, on average, the least massive ones are young and metal-poor \citep[e.g][]{gallazzi+05,Gallazzi:2021aa,2008MNRAS.391.1117P,Trussler:2020aa,Neumann.2021}.
-The exact shape of these relations and the partition of galaxies in different age/star-formation activity regimes (often referred to as ``bimodality'') appears to be much more model- and method-dependent (see e.g. Mattolini et al. 2025, in presss).
-Yet, these relations are fundamental benchmarks for galaxy evolution models, as well as provide the essential zero-point for tracing the empirical evolution of stellar population propertied across cosmic time \citep[e.g.][Gallazzi et al. 2025a,b submitted]{Sommariva+2012,2014ApJ...788...72G,Cullen+2019,Kriek+2019,Beverage+2023,Saracco+2023,Bevacqua+2024}.
+The exact shape of these relations and the partition of galaxies in different age and star-formation activity regimes (often referred to as bimodality) appears to be much more model- and method-dependent \citep[see, e.g.,][]{Mattolini:2025}.
+However, these relations are fundamental benchmarks for galaxy evolution models, and they provide the essential zero-point for tracing the empirical evolution of stellar population propertied across cosmic time \citep[e.g.,][]{Sommariva+2012,2014ApJ...788...72G,Cullen+2019,Kriek+2019,Beverage+2023,Saracco+2023,Bevacqua+2024,Gallazzi_paperI:2025,Gallazzi_paperII:2025}.